niyathimariya/weatherify/README.md

 ## Setup

-1. Clone the repository:
+1. Clone the repository.

-2. Install dependencies:
+2. Install dependencies.

 3. Make API call.

-4. Run the Flask app:
+4. Run the Flask app.

-5. Access the application in your web browser:
+5. Access the application in your web browser.